 Ontologies provide definitions and context.

-Host ontologies and provide structural framework for analysing interactions within and across domains.
+Host ontologies and provide a structural framework for analysing interactions within and across domains.

 Triples are the fundamental way to express connections in the graph.